-Friday Night Live/Club Live FFY 2015 Award - \$1,104,000
+Friday Night Live/Club Live FFY 2015 Award - \$1,056,000

-The Friday Night Live (FNL) program is a youth development program that is designed to prevent alcohol and other drug use.
-As an extension of FNL; Club Live (CL), FNL Kids, and FNL Mentoring engage middle- and high- school aged students with primary prevention programs funded by the SAPT Primary Prevention Set-Aside funds.
-The FNL/CL funds are combined into a single allocation, where counties use discretion on whether to spend on FNL and/or CL program services.
+The Friday Night Live (FNL) program is a youth development program, aimed at highschool youth and designed to prevent alcohol and other drug use.
+As an extension of FNL, Club Live (CL) aims at middle school-aged students.
+Also included are FNL Kids, targeting 4th through 6th grade youth and FNL Mentoring, co-engaging middle- and highschool aged students.
+The four programs are all primary prevention programs that use SAPT Primary Prevention Set-Aside funds.
+The FNL/CL funds are combined into a single allocation, and counties use discretion on whether to spend on FNL and/or CL program services.

-DHCS allocated \$1,056,000 in combined funding for these programs, \$1,050,000 from the FFY 2015 Award and 6,000 from the FFY 2014 Award.
-The individual county allocations were based on the FY 2013-14 allocation level.
-Nine counties have elected not to participate in this program: Alpine, Imperial, Inyo, Kings, Lake, Madera, Modoc, Mono, and Siskiyou.
-A total of \$54,000 was held in reserve for use by the DHCS Policy and Prevention Branch with \$15,000 going to support substance use risk factor questions maintained on the Behavioral Risk Factor Surveillance System (BRFSS).
-The remaining \$39,000 will be used for Technical Assistance and Training from the Friday Night Live Partnership.
+DHCS allocated \$1,056,000 in combined funding for these programs.
+The individual county allocations were based on the FY 2013-14 allocation level, except for a new county that elected not to participate.
+Seven counties have elected not to participate in this program: Alpine, Imperial, Inyo, Kings, Madera, Modoc, Mono, and Siskiyou.

-HIV Set-Aside - FFY 2015 Award - \$12,516,180
+HIV Set-Aside - FFY 2015 Award - \$12,454,346

-The HIV Set-Aside funds programs provide HIV early intervention services (EIS) for clients participating in substance use disorder treatment programs.
-Examples of permissible uses of these funds for those entering or in substance use treatment are: appropriate pre- and post-test counseling, testing for HIV, and testing for other infectious diseases such as Hepatitis C but only if the client is HIV positive, HIV/AIDS education, and screening to determine the appropriate therapeutic measures for preventing and treating the deterioration of the immune system as a result of an HIV infection.
+The HIV Set-Aside funds programs that provide HIV early intervention services (EIS).
+For clients participating in substance use disorder treatment programs, examples of permissible uses of these funds are: appropriate pre- and post-test counseling, testing for HIV and other infectious diseases such as Hepatitis C, HIV/AIDS education, and screening to determine the appropriate therapeutic measures for preventing and treating the deterioration of the immune system as a result of an HIV infection.
+For clients who are not currently participating in substance use disorder treatment programs, in March 2012 allowable activities were expanded to include infectious disease testing (such as for Hepatitis C) and outreach services for injection drug users.

 Title 42, U.S.C.
-Section 300x-24(b)(4) requires that five percent of the total SAPT BG Award be spent on HIV EIS for substance use disorder clients in treatment programs.
+Section 300x-24(b)(4) requires that a minimum and maximum set-aside of five percent of the total SAPT BG Award be spent on HIV EIS for substance use disorder clients in treatment programs.
 A county's spending of the HIV funds allocated by DHCS is integral to meeting federal spending requirements.
 For complete information on HIV Set-Aside expenditure and reporting requirements, please refer to bulletins numbered 04-12, 12-01, 12-05, and 13-03.
+To obtain these bulletins contact: Jim Jacobson at: Jim.Jacobson@dhcs.ca.gov or 916-445-5539.